CygnusX-26/engine/README.md

 Check out my [blog post](https://b.neilhommes.xyz/2025/06/16/engine/) that talks a bit about the foundations of computer graphics.

-> `.mtl` file paths are from the root of the project directory.
-For example `vp.mtl`.
+> `.mtl` file paths are RELATIVE to their .obj files.

 ## Credits